thomassuedbroecker/absolute-beginner-node-red-flow/documentation/steps/7-add-search-to-ui.md

 ### Step 3: Press deploy

-Congrats if you got this far you are ready to use your mini application in the internet!
+**Congrats**, if you got this far you are ready to use your mini application in the internet!